 \subsection{Performance of the Base World Model}

-First, we compare pure DWM against a comprehensive set of baselines.
+{ First, we compare Pure DWM against a comprehensive set of baselines.
+Pure DWM serves as the model-based ablation baseline of DWM-RO.
+It preserves the same RSSM-based predictive backbone and imagination-based actor-critic training, while removing the uncertainty-aware offloading gate and the edge-side latent refinement mechanism.
+Therefore, the comparison between DWM-RO and Pure DWM isolates the contribution of reasoning offloading beyond model-based latent planning itself.
 This set includes state-of-the-art model-free reinforcement learning algorithms, namely Proximal Policy Optimization (PPO)~\cite{gu2021proximal}, Soft Actor-Critic (SAC)~\cite{haarnoja2018soft}, and Deep Q-Network (DQN)~\cite{fan2020theoretical}.
-Additionally, we include a non-learning heuristic EGT (Equal Gain Transmission) policy and a Random policy to serve as a performance lower bound.
+Additionally, we include a non-learning heuristic EGT (Equal Gain Transmission) policy and a Random policy to serve as lower-bound references. }

-The training reward curves in Fig.~\ref{fig:exp1_baselines}\text{(a)} highlight significant differences in learning efficiency.
+{ The training reward curves in Fig.~\ref{fig:exp1_baselines}\text{(a)} highlight significant differences in learning efficiency, where convergence speed is measured by the number of training steps required to reach the target reward plateau rather than by wall-clock runtime.
 The Pure DWM agent exhibits the best learning trajectory, achieving a high-reward plateau of approximately 5 around step $0.4 \times 10^4$.
 In contrast, Pure PPO displays a much slower learning process, only beginning to approach a similar reward level near step $1.8 \times 10^4$.
 This superior sample efficiency is a direct consequence of the world model's architecture.
-By learning a predictive model of the environment's dynamics, the agent can perform numerous ``imagination rollouts''~\cite{hafner2019dream} in its compact latent space, allowing policy training on vast simulated experience without costly real-world interaction, which model-free methods like Pure PPO require.
+By learning a predictive model of the environment's dynamics, the agent can perform numerous ``imagination rollouts''~\cite{hafner2019dream} in its compact latent space, allowing policy training on vast simulated experience without costly real-world interaction, which model-free methods like Pure PPO require. }